influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 {{% /note %}}

 ## Migrate custom configuration settings
+If you're using custom configuration settings in your InfluxDB 1.x instance, do the following:

+1. Compare 1.x and 2.0 configuration settings by expanding **View configuration option parity**.
-If you're using custom configuration settings in your InfluxDB 1.x instance, apply those same custom settings to InfluxDB 2.0 using `influxd` flags, environment variables, or a 2.0 configuration file.
+2. Apply your 1.x custom settings to the comparable InfluxDB 2.0 settings using `influxd` flags, environment variables, or a 2.0 configuration file.
    For more information about configuring InfluxDB 2.0, see [Configuration options](/influxdb/v2.0/reference/config-options/).

 {{< expand-wrapper >}}
 {{% expand "View configuration option parity" %}}